 How to Fix This:

 I know how intimidating the thought of investing your money could be.
 I’ve been in that situation before.
-I opened my mutual fund account at 19 years old without prior knowledge on how mutual fund works.
-But now looking back, I consider it as one of the best financial decision I ever made.
+I opened my mutual fund account at 19 years old without prior knowledge on how mutual funds work.
+But now looking back, I consider it as one of the best financial decisions I ever made.
 Today my mutual investment just keeps on growing and growing.